 - EIC - Exercise Induced Collapse is a disease which can cause sudden death.
 Exercise-Induced Collapse (EIC) is an autosomal recessive genetic disorder causing affected dogs to suffer from a loss of muscle control following periods of extreme exercise.
 Typically, an affected dog begins to show symptoms between 5 months and 3 years of age, usually around the age that more intensive training begins.

 - Von Willebrand Disease also called VWD, is the most common inherited blood clotting disorder in dogs.
 It’s the result of an insufficient amount of Von Willebrand factor (VWF), which is a plasma protein that helps blood to clot.
 VWD can result in excessive, serious bleeding from even a minor skin wound.

-- OFA OR DR. WALLACE X-rays are performed on all of our breeding dogs.
+- X-rays are performed on all of our breeding dogs and are sent to OFA for grading.
 These are specialized X-rays to determine the presence of or likelihood of developing dysplasia or osteoarthritis in the hips, elbows or patella.